 In these cases, the pictures are almost invariably admitted into evidence and the defense lawyers display large blow-up photographs of the cars involved and argue that the lack of significant damage means that the plaintiff could not have been seriously hurt in the accident.
 If there is an objective finding, such as a herniated disc, the defense attorneys argue that the condition was preexisting, not related to the accident, or that the plaintiff’s doctors were not properly reading the diagnostic findings.

 In Maryland and other states that have a similar rule of law, photographs are not automatically admitted into evidence.
-Rather, it is up to the judge’s discretion in each individual case to determine whether the pictures would be of assistance to the trier of fact.
-Accordingly, you should still file a motion in limine to exclude photographs of the property damage to the vehicles when appropriate.
+Rather, it is up to the judge’s discretion in each individual case to determine whether the pictures would be of help to the trier of fact.
+You should still file a motion in limine to exclude photographs of the property damage to the vehicles when appropriate.

-If you do these things and the plaintiff is credible to the jury and there is quality medical evidence to support the injury claim, there is a fine chance that a jury will ignore the minor property damage and award fair compensation for a plaintiff’s injuries.
+If you do these things and the plaintiff is credible to the jury and there is quality medical evidence to support the injury claim, a jury will ignore the minor property damage and award fair compensation for a plaintiff’s injuries.